treellama/shapefusion/trunk/README.txt

 -----
 Please be careful when editing your scenario with ShapeFusion.
 We had no big problems so far, but it's still under development and it may corrupt your files, so be sure to keep backup copies.
-You shouldn't use versions before 0.3, as they are affected by a bug regarding frames minimum light intensity value.
+You should not use versions before 0.3, as they are affected by a bug regarding frames minimum light intensity value.
 If you think your files got corrupted by ShapeFusion, please let us know what happened.